MicrosoftDocs/SupportArticles-docs/support/windows-server/support-tools/scripts-extract-msu-cab-files.md

 - The file path of the `.msu` or `.cab` file
 - The destination path where the extracted files will be stored

-The script checks for the existence of the specified file and the destination directory, and creates the destination directory if it doesn't exist.
-The script then proceeds to extract the contents of the `.msu` or `.cab` files, and handles nested `.cab` files in the process.
+The script checks for the existence of the specified file and destination directory, and creates the destination directory if it doesn't exist.
+The script then proceeds to extract the contents of the `.msu` or `.cab` files and handles nested `.cab` files.

-## Step-by-step instructions to use the script
+## Step-by-step instructions for using the script

 1. Prepare the script.